hbkworld/open-api-tutorials/tutorials/streaming_single_module.md

 To configure a module to use multi-socket streaming, change the example code as follows:

-* Select the 'multi-socket' destination on all channels
+* Set the `destination` on all enabled channels to `multi-socket`
-* Request a list of TCP port number to connect to.
-The first port number in the returned list will contain data from the first enabled channel, and so on
+* Make a `GET` request to `/rest/rec/destination/sockets`to obtain a list of TCP port numbers to connect to.
+The response will be a JSON array of port numbers.
+The first port number in the array will contain data from the first enabled channel, and so on
 * Set up connections to each TCP port before starting the measurement